 In the Z06, this quest for front-rear balance extends to the weight of the battery, which is relocated in the rear cargo area.

 The Z06 is distinguished from other Corvettes by lots of subtle appearance tweaks, starting with the roof.
 It's fixed rather than removable, adding an extra element of structural stiffness for track driving.
 You'll never see a transparent roof panel on a Z06: it would add weight and increase the height of the center of gravity.

 In front, the Z06 has a wider, lower grille and a separate, unique air scoop above the bumper to shove more intake air under the hood.
 Its fenders are wider front and rear to cover massively wide tires and rims (the front wheels are 9.5 inches wide and the rears are fully 12 inches wide, or two inches wider than those on the standard Vette).
 In back, brake scoops are located in front of the rear wheels, the Z06 spoiler is slightly more prominent, and its exhaust outlets are wider, too (four inches in diameter at the tips).

 Several Z06 body and chassis changes are not visible.
 The frame is made entirely of hydro-formed aluminum (the standard Vettes have steel rails), with a magnesium engine cradle, and its fenders are formed from ultra-light carbon fiber.
-As a result, and despite a much heavier engine and drivetrain, the Z06 weighs 50 pounds less than a standard Corvette Coupe.
+As a result, and despite a heavier engine and drivetrain, the Z06 weighs only 3,175 pounds.